-While organisations are aware of GDPR and have operational structures in place to deal with a data breach, what is often forgotten are clear communication processes, and how to effectively communicate incidents to stakeholders.
+While organisations are well-versed in GDPR and have operational structures for handling data breaches, what is frequently overlooked are clear communication processes and how to effectively communicate incidents to stakeholders.

-From data breaches and malware attacks to email phishing and ransomware, while cybersecurity incidents may vary, the same fundamental crisis communications principles still apply.
-Here are our top tips to ensure your comms outreach manages and minimises any fall-out, without adding more fuel to the fire.
+From data breaches and malware attacks to email phishing and ransomware, while the nature of cybersecurity incidents may vary, the same fundamental crisis communication principles apply.
+Here are some updated tips to ensure your communication strategy manages and minimises the fallout without exacerbating the situation.

 ‘Failing to prepare is to prepare to fail.’